 Waste Management — Claiming Employer Negligence

 Waste management is spread quite consistently throughout the UK as a whole.
-Only in regions of high population density, like in London, Birmingham, Manchester, Leeds and Glasgow would you find a greater demand for waste handling.
-This means this sector’s workforce is quite diverse, yet operationally similar, which makes the high rates of stress, anxiety and depression quite concerning.
-Waste workers are also at high risk or musculoskeletal disorders, lung diseases – like occupational asthma – and work-related skin conditions.
+Only in regions of high population density, like in London, Birmingham, Manchester, Leeds, and Glasgow would you find a greater demand for waste handling.
+This means this sector’s workforce is quite diverse, which makes the high rates of stress, anxiety, and depression quite concerning.
+Waste workers are also at high-risk of musculoskeletal disorders, lung diseases — like occupational asthma — and work-related skin conditions.

 Claim compensation for an injury or illness from working in waste management with our solicitors.

 There has been an estimated annual average of 6,000 waste sector employees coping with a new or aggravated work-related illness or disease.
 There are also 4,000 workers sustaining injuries from accidents.
 In 2018/19, 7 waste workers lost their lives, with just under a third from making contact with moving machinery.
 Whilst the scope of hazards is limited in the waste sector, the volume of them in a concentrated workforce shows that there is clearly room for health and safety improvement.
 We work with employees suffering from unsafe workplaces or practices to claim compensation.

 Regardless of how you’ve been affected, speak to our team if the problem is a result of your waste management employer.
 We can help you build a case for compensation on a no win, no fee* basis.
 Our team is available 24/7 on 08082391859 and will give you a free claim assessment and guide you through your claim with expert advice and knowledge of the pitfalls of working in the waste sector.